-In 2019, the Australian Dental Council is undertaking a review of the Australian Dental Council (ADC)/Dental Council (New Zealand) (DC(NZ)) Accreditation standards for dental practitioner programs (the Standards).
+In 2019, the Australia Dental Council (ADC) and the Dental Council (New Zealand) (DC(NZ)) commenced a review of the ADC/DC(NZ) Accreditation standards for dental practitioner programs (the Standards).

-Used to assess and accredit programs of study leading to registration as a dental practitioner in Australia, the Standards underpin the accreditation process.
-This process aims to protect the public by ensuring education and training programs ensure graduates demonstrate the skills, knowledge and professional competencies needed to register as a dental practitioner in Australia.
+Used to assess programs of study enabling graduates to apply for registration as a dental practitioner in Australia or New Zealand, the Standards underpin the accreditation process.
+The Standards aim to protect the public by ensuring education and training programs produce graduates who can demonstrate the skills, knowledge and professional competencies needed to register as a dental practitioner in Australia.

-Endorsed by the ADC and approved by the DC(NZ) and the Dental Board of Australia (DBA) pursuant to the Health Practitioner Regulation National Law Act 2009 (National Law), the Standards can be viewed here.
+In Australia, the Standards are endorsed by the ADC and approved by the Dental Board of Australia (DBA) pursuant to the Health Practitioner Regulation National Law Act 2009 (National Law).
+In New Zealand, the Standards are approved by the DC(NZ).
+The current Standards can be viewed here.

 Summary of feedback about the Standards